-The bill provides that if, at any time from the date the complaint for foreclosure is filed but not later than 60 days after the date on which the land was first offered for sale, a municipal corporation or township that is an electing subdivision3 has given the county treasurer notice in writing that it seeks to acquire any parcel of abandoned land from the list of abandoned lands compiled by the county treasurer and if any such parcel of abandoned land identified by parcel number by the electing subdivision is offered for sale pursuant to the bill but is not sold for want of a minimum bid, the electing subdivision that identified that parcel is deemed to have submitted the winning bid at the auction and the parcel of abandoned land is deemed to have been sold to the electing subdivision for no consideration other than the costs described in 'Costs of proceedings," above, or those costs to which the electing subdivision and the county treasurer mutually agree.
-The conveyance is confirmed, and any common law or statutory right of redemption forever terminated, upon the filing with the clerk of court of a copy of the resolution of the board of revision certifying the entry of an adjudication of foreclosure and forfeiture of the land and the order to the sheriff to convey the land in fee simple to the electing subdivision, which the clerk must enter upon the journal of the court or a separate journal.
+The bill provides that if, at any time from the date the complaint for foreclosure is filed but not later than 60 days after the date on which the land was first offered for sale, a municipal corporation or township that is an "electing subdivision" has given the county treasurer notice in writing that it seeks to acquire any parcel of abandoned land from the list of abandoned lands certified by the county treasurer as described above in "List of abandoned parcels," and if any such parcel of abandoned land identified by parcel number by the electing subdivision is offered for sale pursuant to the bill but is not sold for want of a minimum bid, the electing subdivision that identified that parcel of abandoned land must be deemed to have submitted the winning bid at the auction and the parcel of abandoned land must be deemed to have been sold to the electing subdivision for no consideration other than the costs described in "Costs of proceedings," above, or those costs to which the electing subdivision and the county treasurer mutually agree.
+The conveyance is deemed confirmed, and any common law or statutory right of redemption forever terminated, upon the filing with the clerk of court of a copy of the resolution of the board of revision certifying the entry of an adjudication of foreclosure and forfeiture of the land and the order to the sheriff to convey the land in fee simple to the electing subdivision, which the clerk must enter upon the journal of the court or a separate journal.
 (R.C.
 323.74.)